Norman Blackburn

 Captain Norman William George Blackburn (25 May 1896 – 27 January 1966), was a British pilot and flying instructor during the First World War, and afterwards a director of Blackburn Aircraft.

 Early life and background

-Norman Blackburn was born in Leeds, the son of George Blackburn, and the younger brother of Robert Blackburn, founder of Blackburn Aircraft.
+Norman Blackburn was born in Leeds, the son of George Blackburn, and the younger brother of Robert Blackburn, also the founder of Blackburn Aircraft.

 World War I

 Blackburn entered the Royal Naval Air Service as a temporary probationary flight sub-lieutenant on 17 May 1915, and learned to fly at the Grahame-White School at Hendon Aerodrome, receiving Royal Aero Club Aviator's Certificate No. 1311 on 5 June.
 He then served on the East Coast patrol "chasing Zeppelins", flying, among other aircraft, the Curtiss reconnaissance biplane and Kangaroo bomber.

 On 30 June 1916 he was promoted to flight lieutenant.
 Soon after, on 22 July, thick mist in the Vale of York forced him to land his Curtiss JN-4 near Northallerton, but the aircraft overturned and was badly damaged when he attempted to take off after the fog lifted.

 Blackburn spent much of the last two years of the war serving as a flying instructor.
 He was injured in service in the weeks before October 1916.
 On 9 December 1917 he married Annie Haigh at Roundhay Congregational Church, Leeds.

 On 1 April 1918, the Royal Naval Air Service was merged with the Army's Royal Flying Corps to form the Royal Air Force, and on 4 October Blackburn was promoted to the acting rank of major, while in command of No. 132 Squadron RAF based at RAF Ternhill.
 Blackburn eventually left the RAF, being transferred to the unemployed list on 5 February 1919.